UKradioastro/UKRAA_PicoMuon/README.md

 We can now set up VNC to access the RPi from our desktop PC.

 Type "sudo raspi-config" and hit enter.
 We will be presented with the RPi configuration tool.
-Select "3 Interface Options".
+Select "3 Interface Options" and press return.

 ![img_20](images/RPi_imager_20.PNG)

-Now navigate down to "I3 VNC" and select
+Now navigate down to "I3 VNC" and press return.

 ![img_21](images/RPi_imager_21.PNG)